Young Women Leaders Forum

 About

-In 2016, two people who are passionate about women’s leadership and supporting women’s career advancement randomly sat next to each other at an event in Atlanta.
-In that chance encounter, they decided there was a need for a new kind of organization to support women leaders in Atlanta.
-At that moment, the Young Women Leaders Forum was born.
+In 2016, two women who were passionate about women’s leadership development and career advancement coincidentally sat next to each other at an Atlanta event.
+In that chance encounter, they decided there was a need for a new kind of organization to support young and high-potential women leaders.
+Shortly after, the Young Women Leaders Forum was established as a 501(3)(c) organization empowering young women leaders in the workplace.
+YWLF now includes multiple cohorts, active alumni and is expanding nationally.

 Co-Founder